 Looking at Ability:

 By exploring some abilities within shared mobility we will uncover not a feature set, but a set of capabilities and desired outcomes from a commuter-centric perspective.
 This section defines how simple it is for a commuter to affect change.

 4. Define a start point, close to the status quo

 Avoid looking for new flashy features within the app.

 By providing transport to those that need it most, you must account for the many different types of personal situations that arise.
 In this age of instant gratification a user base will quickly tell you if the app is not working by the social ‘justice’ one can administer one tweet at a time.
 Therefore the focus should not be on a feature set, but the ability for the commuter/user to feel comfortable whilst being intuitively guided through the booking process.
-First focus on identifying the critical behavioral queues then build the service and technology around them.
+First focus on identifying the critical behavioural queues then build the service and technology around them.
 I.e. If a passenger will only walk up to 150m before choosing a different mode of transport then build this into the overall design.

 5. Can an approved carer make a booking on behalf of the passenger?

 Avoid being constrained to a fixed outcome. n-demand transport is fluid by nature, therefore don't be afraid of taking a phased approach and rolling out additional capability after you have tested the first iteration.